wyona/yanel-contributions/resources/creatable-modifiable-deletable-v3/README.txt

  Since most realms/resources are using this resource as package one needs to build it as package:

- - Increase the 'resource.version' number: src/build/build.properties
+ - Increase the 'resource.version' number within src/build/build.properties and remove the build directory

  - Make sure to set copy.resource-type-configs.to.webapp=true within YANEL_HOME/src/build/local.build.properties